hfinkel/lfort/docs/PCHInternals.rst

   important on multi-core systems, because PCH file generation serializes the build when all compilations require the PCH file to be up-to-date.

-Modules, as implemented in Clang, use the same mechanisms as precompiled headers to save a serialized AST file (one per module) and use those AST modules.
+Modules, as implemented in LFort, use the same mechanisms as precompiled headers to save a serialized AST file (one per module) and use those AST modules.
 From an implementation standpoint, modules are a generalization of precompiled headers, lifting a number of restrictions placed on precompiled